What is Attendance Allowance?

 Claiming Attendance Allowance: six key facts

 If you apply for Attendance Allowance for yourself, there are some key things to keep in mind.

 It doesn’t matter if you’re actually getting any help with care or what you spend the allowance on.
 If you qualify as ‘needing help’, you should get the allowance.

-Claims usually take around 40 working days to process, but payment can be backdated to the date that the claim form was received or the date you call the enquiry line (if you return the claim pack within six weeks).
+Attendance allowance processing time usually takes around 40 working days to complete, but payment can be backdated to the date that the claim form was received or the date you call the enquiry line (if you return the claim pack within six weeks).
 The benefit is paid in the same way as State Pension or Pension Credit.

 If you are receiving Attendance Allowance and you apply for local authority funded care at home or in a care home, your Attendance Allowance will be counted as income in the financial assessment for residential care or home care.

 If your allowance is temporarily suspended – for example, due to being in hospital or a care home – it can be reinstated once you’re eligible again and you shouldn’t have to make a new claim.

 If you’re awarded Attendance Allowance at either rate, and have a carer, they may be entitled to claim Carer’s Allowance.